TenKdoToLami/UpNext/ARCHITECTURE.md

 -   **Clean**: Removes build artifacts and temporary files.

 ### Data Persistence
-Data is stored locally in `data/library.db`, using SQLite for reliability while remaining portable.
-Images are stored in `data/images/`.
+Data is stored locally in `data/library.db` using SQLite.
+This ensures reliability and relational integrity while remaining highly portable.

+**Note on Images**: Cover images are stored directly in the SQLite database as binary blobs (`LargeBinary`).
+This allows the entire library (metadata + images) to be backed up by copying a single `.db` file.
+We previously used JSON, but have migrated to SQLite for better performance and data integrity.

 ### Build System
 The build process is fully automated via `scripts/build.py`: